MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-np.md

    1. [Disable inbound connection filtering](/powershell/module/defender/set-mppreference?view=windowsserver2022-ps&preserve-view=true)
    1. [Disable TLS parsing](/powershell/module/defender/set-mppreference?view=windowsserver2022-ps&preserve-view=true)

-If your network performance issues persist after following the troubleshooting steps above, then they are probably not related to network protection and you should look for other causes of your network performance issues.
+If your network performance issues persist after following these troubleshooting steps, then they're probably not related to network protection and you should look for other causes of your network performance issues.

 ## Collect diagnostic data for file submissions